TrezorHannes/vps-lnbits/README.md

 1) your tls.cert.
 Only with access to this file, your VPS is going to be allowed to leverage your LND Wallet via Rest-API `scp ~/.lnd/tls.cert root@207.154.241.101:/root/` sends your LND Node tls.cert to your VPS, where we will use it in the next section.

 2) your admin.macaroon.
+Only with that, your VPS can send and receive payments.
+See two options below.
+I've got several reports from umbrel users, that **option A** below doesn't work.
+If you encounter connection problems between LNBits and LND, try **option B** further below:
-Only with that, your VPS can send and receive payments `xxd -ps -u -c ~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon` will provide you with a long, hex-encoded string.
+  a) copying over the macaroon as hex-string: `xxd -ps -u -c ~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon` will provide you with a long, hex-encoded string.
 Keep that terminal window open, since we need to copy that code and use it in our next step on the VPS.
+  b) copying over your admin macaroon as file: `scp ~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon root@207.154.241.101:/root/`.
+Ensure to only allow your user to access it: `chmod 600 /root/admin.macaroon`

 ### VPS: Customize and configure LNBits to connect to your LNDRestWallet